ohzecodes/the-Great-Hotel-App/readme.md

 ### Blockers

-- Time
-- We were limited to the concepts learned in class.
-This was to solidify understanding.
-- Heroku for deployment: so images are removed after a while, replace by a placeholder image
+- Render for deployment: so images are removed after a while, replace by a placeholder image
-- Spend a bit more time on the UI

 #### If I were to make this project again, I would: